All Products

 The command execution timed out.

-• When you create and run a command in the console, the default value for the Timeout parameter is 60 seconds.
-Ensure that you set this parameter to an appropriate value.
+• If you create and run a command in the console, the default value for Timeout Period is 60 seconds.
+Set this parameter to an appropriate value.

-• If you call the RunCommand operation to run a command, the default value of the Timeout parameter is 60 seconds.
-Set it to an appropriate value.
+• If you use the RunCommand operation, the default value of the Timeout parameter is 60 seconds.
+Set this parameter to a higher value as needed.

 • If you call the CreateCommand operation to create a command and then call the InvokeCommand operation to run it, the default value of the Timeout parameter is 60 seconds.
-Set it to an appropriate value when you create the command, or call the ModifyCommand operation to change the value after the command is created.
+You can set a higher value when creating the command or change it later by using the ModifyCommand operation.

 ExecutionException